 Zapallar’s fishermen still catch crab using the same tried and true methods they have for hundreds of years.
-After a lovely morning ride on Day 5, we’ll join some of them as set off to haul in the day’s catch.
-We’ll learn how they set and bait traps and about a rare and delicious bycatch—the rock shrimp native to these waters.
-When we return to shore, the fishermen will show us how to grill the crab meat over an open fire and then we’ll dine on our spoils for lunch.
+After a lovely morning ride on Day 5, join some of them as set off to haul in the day’s catch.
+You’ll learn how they set and bait traps and about a rare and delicious by-catch—the rock shrimp native to these waters.

 Blending your own wine

 Thanks to the Spanish conquistadors, wine has been grown in Chile since the 16th century.
-During our stay in the Santa Rita Winery, we’ll learn how the unique terroir and climate of Central Chile makes for growing some of the best Chardonnay, Sauvignon Blanc and Pinot Noir in South America.
-A professional wine sommelier will answer all our questions during a tasting, and even help us create our own personal wine blend, which we’ll get to bottle and take home with us.
+During your stay in the Santa Rita Winery, you’ll learn how the unique terroir and climate of Central Chile makes for growing some of the best Chardonnay, Sauvignon Blanc and Pinot Noir in South America.
+A professional wine sommelier will answer all your questions during a tasting, and even help you create your own personal wine blend, which you’ll get to bottle and take home.

 Casa Real in the Santa Rita winery

 This Tuscan-inspired hotel villa—rated a perfect 5 on Trip Advisor— is nestled in a beautiful natural environment just 45 minutes from Santiago.
 Located in the heart of a 120-acre park, the regal hacienda is surrounded by the history and traditions of the Santa Rita Winery.
-During free time you explore the numerous gardens and paths for tranquil walks, take a dip in the swimming pool or visit the hacienda’s small chapel—which was recently restored by a craftsman from the Vatican’s Sistine Chapel.
+During your free time, feel free to explore the numerous gardens and paths on a tranquil walk, take a dip in the swimming pool or visit the hacienda’s small chapel—which was recently restored by a craftsman from the Vatican’s Sistine Chapel.

 To learn more about this exciting new itinerary, click here: http://bit.ly/VBTChileBike.
 To request a free VBT catalog and learn more about any of VBT’s other exciting destinations throughout the world, click here.
 If you would like to reserve a vacation or speak with one of our Tour Consultants, please call 800-245-3868.
 They are available Monday-Friday from 8:30am to 6:30pm EST and Saturday from 10:00am – 3:00pm.